bitnami/containers/bitnami/kafka/README.md

 > This [CVE scan report](https://quay.io/repository/bitnami/kafka?tab=tags) contains a security report with all open CVEs.
 To get the list of actionable security issues, find the "latest" tag, click the vulnerability report link under the corresponding "Security scan" field and then select the "Only show fixable" filter on the next page.

-## How to deploy Apache Apache Kafka in Kubernetes?
+## How to deploy Apache Kafka in Kubernetes?

 Deploying Bitnami applications as Helm Charts is the easiest way to get started with our applications on Kubernetes.
-Read more about the installation in the [Bitnami Apache Apache Kafka Chart GitHub repository](https://github.com/bitnami/charts/tree/master/bitnami/kafka).
+Read more about the installation in the [Bitnami Apache Kafka Chart GitHub repository](https://github.com/bitnami/charts/tree/master/bitnami/kafka).

 Bitnami containers can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.